Jay Simpson: Leyton Orient

 On 31 July 2014, Simpson signed a three-year deal with League One club Leyton Orient.
 Upon joining the club, he cited his family as the main factor for his return to England.
 He was given number twenty-seven shirt ahead of the new season.

 Simpson made his Leyton Orient debut, coming on as a second-half substitute, in a 2–1 loss against Chesterfield.
-It wasn't until on 7 October 2014 when he scored his first goals in the second round of the Football League Trophy, in a 2–0 win over Dagenham & Redbridge.
+On 7 October 2014 he scored his first goals in the second round of the Football League Trophy, in a 2–0 win over Dagenham & Redbridge.
 Four says later, on 11 October 2014, he scored his first league goal, in 2–2 draw against Sheffield United, followed up by scoring another two weeks later, in a 2–0 win over Doncaster Rovers.
 After scoring two goals throughout November, Simpson, however, was sidelined with injuries on two occasions that kept him out for the next three months.
 Simpson scored on his return from injury on 21 February 2015, in a 3–0 win over Oldham Athletic.
 Although he appeared out of first team around late-March and early-April, Simpson then returned to the first team and scored on 18 April 2015, in a 6–1 loss against Milton Keynes Dons.
 Although the club was relegated to League Two at the end of the season, Simpson finished his first season, making thirty-four appearances and scoring eight times in all competitions.